tkarakai-gto/notes/docker_notes.md

 * `docker container run --rm -d --net my_network --net-alias search elasticsearch:2` - (running a second container, exact same command!)
 * `docker container ls` - Notice the ports they use (9200, 9300), we are NOT exposing the ports on the host!
 * `docker container run --rm --net my_network alpine nslookup search` - Should list both container IP addresses.
 * `docker container run --rm --net my_network centos curl -s search:9200` - Calling elasticsearch by the alias.
 Repeatedly calling should alternate between the two containers.
 Check the server's `name` attribute to verify. *THIS DID NOT WORK FOR ME.
 IT ALWAYS CALLED THE SAME CONTAINER.
-ONY SWITHED TO THE OTHER ONE WHEN THE FIRST CONTAINER WAS STOPPED.*
+ONLY SWITCHED TO THE OTHER ONE WHEN THE FIRST CONTAINER WAS STOPPED.*

 ## Building Images